Schepp/CSS-Filters-Polyfill/README.md

 This is important both for the old IEs and the web worker script.

-Should you not want the document stylesheets to get automatically parsed, like when your plan is to apply filters only via JavaScript, then you can additionally set a `polyfilter_skip_stylesheets` switch:
+Should you not want the document stylesheets to not get automatically parsed, like when your plan is to apply filters only via JavaScript, then you can additionally set a `polyfilter_skip_stylesheets` switch:

 ```html
 <script>